immutant/immutant/docs/guides/caching.md

  :description "Flexible caching and memoization using a linearly-scalable data grid"}
 ---

-Immutant caching is provided by the [Infinispan] data grid, the distributed features of which are available when deployed to a WildFly or EAP cluster.
+Immutant caching is provided by [Infinispan], the distributed features of which are available when deployed to a WildFly cluster.
 But even in "local mode", i.e. not in a cluster but locally embedded within your app, Infinispan caches offer features such as eviction, expiration, persistence, and transactions that aren't available in typical [ConcurrentMap] implementations.

-This guide will explore the [[immutant.caching]] namespace, which provides access to Infinispan, whether your app is deployed to a WildFly/EAP cluster or not.
-The API has changed quite a bit in "The Deuce" from 1.x, which we'll point out as we go along.
+This guide will explore the [[immutant.caching]] namespace, which provides access to Infinispan, whether your app is deployed to a WildFly cluster or not.
+The API has changed quite a bit from 1.x, which we'll point out as we go along.

 ## Creation and Configuration